asiasharif/Bootcamp_projects/README.md

 ### ⛓ Blockchain Exercises

-- Developed smart contracts using Soldidity programming langauge.
+- Developed smart contracts using Solidity programming langauge.
 - Strengthened knowledge in solidity and javascript.
 - Pair programmed with members in ConsenSys blockchain bootcamp and passed these specific exercises at high level.